aditya280505/Credit-Risk-Intelligence-Platform/README.md

 ---

-## 🤖 Machine Learning Models
+# 🤖 Machine Learning Models

 Three classification algorithms were trained and evaluated.

-### 1. Logistic Regression
+## 1. Logistic Regression

-Used as a baseline classification model.
+Logistic Regression was used as an interpretable baseline model.

 **Advantages:**